Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Introduction

 In the absence of hermiticity, the eigenspectrum of the system could be complex, which leads to many intriguing phenomena in non-Hermitian systems.
 One of the remarkable phenomenon is the \textit{non-Hermitian skin effect} (NHSE)~\cite{zhang_22} which refers to an anomalous localization of extensive eigenmodes at the boundaries.
-Recently, the non-Hermitian Hamiltonians with dissipations and non-reciprocal hopping have been realized in experiments~\cite{jiaming_19,gou_20,zejian_22,liang_22}, where the characteristic signature of NHSE and topological phenomena, including geometry-dependent~\cite{wang_23a} and high-order NHSE~\cite{zhang_21} have been observed in ultracold atom experiments.
-The existence of NHSE signals the breakdown of bulk-boundary correspondence~\cite{kunst_18,yao_18}.
+Recently, the non-Hermitian Hamiltonians with dissipations and non-reciprocal hopping have been realized in experiments~\cite{jiaming_19,gou_20,zejian_22,liang_22}, where the characteristic signature of NHSE and topological phenomena, including geometry-dependent~\cite{wang_23a} and high-order NHSE~\cite{zhang_21} have been observed in experiments.
+The existence of NHSE signals the breakdown of bulk-boundary correspondence~\cite{kunst_18,yao_18,halder_23}.
 The energy spectrum becomes highly sensitive to the boundary conditions as the open boundary condition (OBC) and periodic boundary condition (PBC) show distinct features.
-Various versions of NHSE have recently been proposed~\cite{kawabata_20,gu_22,lin_23,yoshida_24,ma_24}.
-The interplay of the effects of system size and boundary perturbations unveiled the sensitivity of the boundary for single-particle systems~\cite{guo_21}.
-Nevertheless, the investigations of NHSE for interacting disordered systems are limited.
-In recent time, the non-Hermitian many-body localization in disordered~\cite{hamazaki_19,suthar_22}, quasiperiodic~\cite{zhai_20,wang_23,cheng_24}, and electric-field-driven stark potential~\cite{li_23,liu_23a} has been proposed.
+Various versions of NHSE have recently been proposed~\cite{kawabata_20,borgnia_20,gu_22,lin_23,yoshida_24,ma_24}.
+Previous studies on the boundary sensitivity primarily dealt with the level of single-particle systems and revealed the interplay of system size and boundary perturbations on the existence of NHSE.
+The NHSE can exist even beyond OBC when one of the hopping terms is absent~\cite{guo_21}.
+In recent times, the role of many-body correlations on the properties of non-Hermitian systems, including the nontrivial topology~\cite{zhang_22a}, relaxation dynamics~\cite{zhang_20}, and entanglement transition~\cite{lu_24,liu_24}, have been examined.
+However, the investigations of NHSE for interacting disordered systems are limited.
+The non-Hermitian many-body localization in disordered~\cite{hamazaki_19,suthar_22,mak_24}, quasiperiodic~\cite{zhai_20,wang_23,cheng_24}, and electric-field-driven stark potential~\cite{li_23,liu_23a} have been proposed.
 The two localization phenomena, NHSE and MBL, of the non-Hermitian interacting chain can be distinguished by the eigenstate properties and non-equilibrium quench dynamics~\cite{wang_23}.
 Despite several theoretical investigations on non-Hermitian systems, the role of the boundary perturbations under the presence of random disorder potential for interacting non-Hermitian fermionic systems is yet to be examined.